Understanding In-Context Learning of Linear Models in Transformers Through an Adversarial Lens: Robustness of Transformers to Hijacking Attacks

 \subsection{Adversarial Training}

 A common tactic to promote adversarial robustness of neural networks is to subject them to adversarial training --- i.e., train them on adversarially perturbed samples \citep{madry2017towards}.
 In our setup, we create adversarially perturbed samples by carrying out the gradient-based attack outlined in Section~\ref{subsec:gradient.attack} on the model undergoing training.
 Namely, for the model $f_\theta^t$ at time $t$, for each standard prompt $P$, we take a target adversarial label $y_\bad$ and use the gradient-based attacks from Section~\ref{subsec:gradient.attack} to construct an adversarial prompt $P_\adv$.
-Then the model parameters $\theta$ are optimized by minimizing the same loss function as for standard training --- given in equation~\ref{eqn:emp_loss_standard_transformer} --- with the only difference being that the embedding is constructed from the adversarial prompt $P_\adv$.